Content Accuracy and Quality Aware Resource Allocation Based on LP-Guided DRL for ISAC-Driven AIGC Networks: Performance Evaluation

 \section{Performance Evaluation}

 Simulation parameters of the ISAC-based AIGC environment and LPDRL-F are listed in Table~\ref{table:parameters} and Table~\ref{tab:2}, respectively \cite{ref17,ref18,ref20,ref21,ref39,ref40}.
 Large-scale path loss is given by $128.1 + 37.6{\rm{lo}}{{\rm{g}}_{10}}\left( {d/1000} \right)$, where $d$ is the distance between the ISAC device and the user in meters \cite{ref31}. ${\delta ^2}$ is -174 dBm/Hz.
 The simulation consists of 6000 training episodes, each with 50 iterations, and 10000 testing episodes with 10 iterations.
 To fully evaluate the algorithm with diverse scenarios, user positions are randomly reset at the beginning of each episode, and users' task priority level and CAQA requirements are reset at each time slot.
+Unless otherwise stated, all simulations are conducted with the above settings.

 To evaluate the performance of the proposed LPDRL-F, the following algorithms are employed as baselines: \begin{itemize} \item Joint generative diffusion model with action filter (\textbf{JGDM-F}): JGDM-F uses a generative diffusion model (GDM) \cite{ref6,ref14} with an action filter to generate sensing, generating, and communication resource allocation schemes.
 JGDM-F is the state-of-the-art algorithm.